Tawa, New Zealand: Geography and transportation

 Tawa lies in a wide section of a roughly north/south valley which opens up on the north into the Porirua Basin.
 The valley is about 4.5 km in length (north-south) and 2.5 km wide (east-west).
 The Belmont range, to the east, separates the Tawa valley from the Hutt Valley, while the Ohariu Valley is located to the west of Tawa.
 The northern entrance to Tawa is where Kenepuru Drive becomes Main Road, and its southern entrance is the Tawa exit of the Johnsonville-Porirua Motorway (State Highway 1).
 The Porirua Stream flows northwards along the valley, fed by a number of tributaries, including the Takapu Stream.

-Loosely following the path of the Porirua Stream through the valley is the North Island Main Trunk line; the Kapiti Line of the Wellington suburban railway, operated by Transdev Wellington (under the trading name Metlink).
+Loosely following the path of the Porirua Stream through the valley is the North Island Main Trunk line; the Kāpiti Line of the Wellington suburban railway, operated by Transdev Wellington (under the trading name Metlink).
 Slightly to the east, the Johnsonville-Porirua Motorway, a dual-carriageway section of State Highway 1, follows a similar path.
 Both have played an important role in the suburb's development and in providing access.
 The literally named Main Road runs down the centre of the suburb and provides access to the smaller suburban streets.
 Main Road and Kenepuru Drive were part of State Highway 1 before the building of the motorway in the 1950s.

 Tawa has five suburban passenger railway-stations: Kenepuru, Linden, Tawa, Redwood and Takapu Road.
 A significant number of commuters travel daily by train into the Wellington CBD to work.
 As a result, trains are a significant component of Tawa's public transport, but the suburb is also served by a bus route linking Porirua and Johnsonville.
 Despite these bus and train services, a substantial area on Tawa's fringes remains over 400 metres from public transport, particularly in Redwood, Greenacres and Linden.
 Measured this way, while the parts of Tawa near the railway and Main Road are among the best-served suburbs in Wellington in terms of public transport, these areas on the fringes are among the worst served.
 As a result, park-and-ride facilities provided at Takapu Road, Redwood, and Tawa railway stations are normally full on weekdays and parking near Linden station is at a premium, with all on-street parks close to the station occupied.

 In 2009 the Wellington City Council commenced work on a shared pedestrian/cycle trail through Tawa to Porirua City Centre.
 The trail comprises a combination of new paths following the Porirua Stream and rail corridor, and some widened existing footpaths.
 The Wellington City section of the trail, between Takapu Road railway station in the south and Kenepuru railway station in the north, was completed in 2013.
 The Porirua City section of the trail was built on an existing unsealed trail and completed about March 2014.